 Your pouch will stretch over time.
 It’s important not to overeat after bariatric surgery because your pouch can stretch enough for you to regain the weight you lost.

-One of the biggest advantages, which applies to both gastric sleeve surgery and gastric bypass is that these procedures significantly reduce your risk for obesity-related conditions, such as:
+One of the biggest advantages of gastric sleeve and gastric bypass surgery is that they significantly reduce your risk of obesity-related conditions, such as:

 - type 2 diabetes

 - hyperlipidemia, or high levels of cholesterol and triglycerides

 In many cases, bariatric surgery can also help improve physical function, mood, and quality of life.
 According to a

 Bariatric surgery could also reduce your risk of premature death.

 On the other hand, bariatric surgery has several risks which are important to consider.

 In addition to surgery-related complications and side effects, a